I know what it’s like to be stuck on the blues.

-As I hinted at in the pole planting tips above, part of good skiing technique is in the hips.
+As I just hinted in the pole planting section, part of good skiing technique is in the hips.
 As you get better, you’ll start to notice (usually on runs that are easy for you) that you almost feel like you’re dancing.
 This is a good thing.

 First, there’s rotation that happens at the hips as your skis turn but your torso stays pointing downhill.
 Your torso and shoulders go one way, your hips and legs go the opposite way.
 Kind of like doing “the twist,” if you’re not too young to know what that is (thanks Mom and Dad for the education).

 Then there’s angulation: moving your hips and knees toward the outside of a turn to so your edges dig in more strongly.
 It’s hard to explain, but this site has some helpful images.

 Put these together and you might feel like you’re at a fast-moving, very cold dance party.
 When it comes to good ski technique, your hips definitely don’t lie. 🙂